 Harmonic (HLIT) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the video services provider had gained 13.4% over the past month.
-This has outpaced the Computer and Technology sector's gain of 4.06% and the S&P 500's gain of 5.76% in that time.
+Prior to today's trading, shares of the video services provider had gained 3.61% over the past month.
+This has outpaced the Computer and Technology sector's loss of 5.82% and the S&P 500's loss of 0.13% in that time.

 Harmonic will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Harmonic to post earnings of $0.14 per share.
 This would mark a year-over-year decline of 30%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $151.93 million, up 15.51% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $151.93 million, up 15.51% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Harmonic.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Harmonic currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Harmonic is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that Harmonic has a Forward P/E ratio of 23.57 right now.
-For comparison, its industry has an average Forward P/E of 18.86, which means Harmonic is trading at a premium to the group.
+Digging into valuation, Harmonic currently has a Forward P/E ratio of 21.96.
+For comparison, its industry has an average Forward P/E of 19.08, which means Harmonic is trading at a premium to the group.

 The Communication - Components industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 124, which puts it in the top 49% of all 250+ industries.
+This group has a Zacks Industry Rank of 189, putting it in the bottom 26% of all 250+ industries.

 Click to get this free report